mrfloris/mac/README.md

 ## Current System

-My current system is an [Apple Mac Mini M1 from 2020][macmini-url] with a 1TB Nvme SSD, 16GB RAM, and running the latest version of macOS.
-It serves as my daily driver, allowing me to spread my workload between it and my older 2017 iMac, which mainly runs services.
+My current system is an [Apple Mac Mini M2Pro from 2023][macmini-url] with a 1TB Nvme SSD, 16GB RAM, and running the Sonoma version of macOS.
+It serves as my daily driver, allowing me to spread my workload between it and 2022 M1, and my older 2017 iMac, which mainly runs services.

 ## Latest Update

-- This repository's latest update is a snapshot of August 20th, 2023.
+- This repository's latest update is a snapshot of August 27th, 2024.
-- Version 0.2.2, build 024.
+- Version 0.2.3, build 025.

 ## How Does This Work?

 Before you go through my list, I want to clarify that this is not a step-by-step guide.
-Rather, it is a collection of my preferences based on my interests, which include Minecraft server management, HTML/CSS, markdown document writing, YouTube watching and making, video editing, guitar/audio creation, documentation creation, and participation in existing projects.
-I am not a professional in any of these areas, but I find that the programs and tools I install make my daily usage of the Mac system more enjoyable and efficient.
+Instead, it is a collection of my preferences based on my interests, which include Minecraft server management, HTML/CSS, markdown document writing, YouTube watching and making, video editing, guitar/audio creation, documentation creation, and participation in existing projects.
+I am not a professional in any of these areas, but the programs and tools I install make my daily usage of the Mac system more enjoyable and efficient.

 ## Contributions / Credit

-I want to give credit to those who have inspired me to create this list and to those who have contributed to it.
-Any clone or pull request contributions will be acknowledged and included here.
+I want to credit those who have inspired me to create this list and those who have contributed to it.
+Any clone or pull request contributions you'll be acknowledged and included here.

-Thank you @the456gamer for your contributions!
+Thank you, @the456gamer, for your contributions!

 ---